 Conclusion

-The Western Digital breach may have caused significant damage, but it also provides an opportunity for companies to learn from the incident and strengthen their defenses against future attacks.
+The Western Digital security breach may have caused significant damage, but it also provides an opportunity for companies to learn from the incident and strengthen their defenses against future attacks.

 It serves as a critical reminder of the evolving nature of cybersecurity threats and the need for businesses to remain vigilant.